 Originally from Buffalo, NY, Ms. Ballaro received her early ballet training from her mother, Michelle Zalewski Ballaro.
-She is currently leading the Dance Program at The Brearley School (Manhattan), and has served on faculty at the New York State Summer School of the Arts (NYSSSA), and as a master coach with the American Dance Legacy Initiative (ADLI.)
+She is currently leads the Dance Program at The Brearley School (Manhattan), and was on faculty at the New York State Summer School of the Arts (NYSSSA), and taught as a master coach with the American Dance Legacy Initiative (ADLI).
 She has presented her choreography in Connecticut, across New York State, and in Rhode Island; while on faculty at NYSSSA; and in residency with Delaware’s NOVA Dance Company and Talent Unlimited High School in Manhattan.
-She was a member of the Junior Committee for Dance/NYC for five seasons, and is currently on the Board of Directors for the SUNY Brockport Alumni Association.

 Ballaro Dance is a New York City based modern dance company performing the work of Marisa f.
 Ballaro.